DOCA NVMe Emulation Application Guide

 spdk_transport_ops mentioned above, we created transport-specific data structures that efficiently interact with these APIs.
 These structures are designed to manage the transport's state, connections, and operations.

-The architecture is structured as follows: The upper layer represents the host, followed by the DPU, and further down is the DPA, which is part of the DPU.
-Within the DPU, the NVMe-oF application runs, divided into two parts:
+The upper layer represents the host, followed by the DPU, and further down is the DPA, which is part of the DPU.
+Within the DPU, the NVMe-oF application is running, divided into two parts: the NVMe-oF library, which we use as a black box, and the DOCA transport, which we implement.

 In the DOCA transport, there are several poll groups, each representing a thread.
 In addition to the poll group list, the transport maintains an emulation managers list, consisting of all devices managed by this transport.
 There is also a special poll group instance dedicated to polling PCIe events.

-Diving deeper into the poll group, there are two progress engines: one that polls the I/O queues and another that handles the admin queues.
-Additionally, there is a list of PCIe device poll groups, each of which manages the CQs, SQs, and host memory mappings for a specific device.
+If we dive into the poll group, there are two progress engines: one that polls the I/O queues and another that handles the admin queues.
+Additionally, there is a list of PCIe device poll groups, each of which manages the completion queues, submission queues, and host memory mappings for a specific device.

 The following sections provide more information on each of the main structures.